-Jackie Bristow was born and raised in Gore, a small rural community in the lower half of New Zealand’s South Island, and home to New Zealand country music’s Gold Guitar awards.
-Her singing career began at the age of eight, when she took a shine to church hymns at St. Mary’s Primary School, inspired by her music teacher Walter Hailes.
-Encouraged by their grandmother, piano teacher Molly Scully, Jackie and her younger sister Katrina entered the Gold Guitar awards as children.
+Jackie Bristow’s singing career began at the age of eight, when she took a shine to church hymns at St. Mary’s Primary School, inspired by her music teacher Walter Hailes.
+Encouraged by their grandmother, piano teacher Molly Scully, Jackie and her younger sister Katrina entered Gore’s Gold Guitar awards as children.
 By the time she was 11, the duo was sweeping up a string of awards in various categories.
 By the age of 14, the “Bristow Sisters” were gigging regularly throughout the South Island.
 Around this time, she began to mine her parents’ record collection, discovering classic songs from Elvis Presley, Linda Ronstadt and even “Solid Gold Hits”!

 Bristow began to write her own songs, a secret passion that would remain hidden from the world for the next seven years.
-At 17, she left high school and enrolled in the Invercargill Polytechnic Music School, where she hooked up with local musicians.
+After high school, she enrolled in the Invercargill Polytechnic Music School, where she hooked up with local musicians.
 She spent the next 18 months singing regularly in pop and cover bands all around New Zealand.
-The professional Bristow had by then immersed herself in the music of Rickie Lee Jones, Bonnie Raitt and Crowded House.
+She had, by then, immersed herself in the music of Rickie Lee Jones, Bonnie Raitt and Crowded House.

-Performing was fun, but she could no longer ignore the desire to write and perform her own material, which had been growing steadily since leaving Invercargill in 1994.
-She went to Sydney, Australia, where she gradually wrote, recorded and performed her original songs, playing late-night bars to empty rooms, saving pennies and working as a nanny to make ends meet.
-It was in Sydney that she met her now longtime friend, Mark Punch, who provided her with great perspective and the musical career guidance she had been missing up until then.
-He will be accompanying her on lead guitar for this return show at Fiddlers Crossing.
+Performing was fun, but Bristow could no longer ignore the desire to write and perform her own material, which had been growing steadily since leaving Invercargill in 1994.
+She went to Sydney, Australia, where she gradually wrote, recorded and performed her original songs, playing late-night bar gigs to empty rooms, saving pennies and working as a nanny to make ends meet.
+It was in Sydney that she met her, now longtime, friend, guitarist-producer Mark Punch, who provided her with great perspective and the musical career guidance she had been missing up until then.

-Jackie Bristow now calls music Mecca ,Nashville Tennessee home.
+Jackie Bristow now calls Nashville, Tennessee home.
 She tours the U.S as well as New Zealand and other countries regularly.
-Fiddlers Crossing will be just one stop of many this Fall for the “down under” singer-songwriter.
+Fiddlers Crossing will be just one stop of many this year for the “down under” singer-songwriter.